-In Fullerton, DUI is typically considered a misdemeanor that comes with heavy penalties.
+In Fullerton, a DUI is typically considered a misdemeanor that comes with heavy penalties.
 A conviction can lead to license suspension, thousands of dollars in fines and safety classes, and often jail time.
 In other cases, the penalties could be worse.
 But this doesn’t mean all hope is lost.

 After you’ve been arrested and released, police will give you a citation to appear in court and a pink piece of paper that serves as a temporary license.
 Your actual California driver’s license will be taken by police and mailed to the local DMV.
-(The exception is if the DUI happens in California but you live out of state; police can’t take your actual license in this case.)

 Your lawyer will take advantage of this hearing in several ways by: